mdetools/mdetools19/challengeproblem.md

 2. Run the BluePlayer (refer to BluePlayerREADME.txt for the instruction).
 It gives you two options.
 Either use the keyboard to control the blue player (player1) or select the random play in which the blue player will perform random play.
 Also, it is possible to use another application to control the blue player simply by sending the command to the corresponding port.

+3. If you wish, you may listen to Game updates on the referee port, it is a port you may connect to, to get game updates such as ball possession, player time out, a player scoring and the end of the game.
+   The message formats are as follows:
+    - Ball Posession: "Possesion;<player_name>;"
+    - Time Out: "TimeOut;<player_name>;"
+    - Player scoring: "scored;<player_name>;<player_score>;"
+    - End of game: "Done;"

-3. Now everything is ready to use, and you can start modeling your control.
+4. Now everything is ready to use, and you can start modeling your control.

-4. If you encounter problems during any of these steps, please check the
+5. If you encounter problems during any of these steps, please check the
 <a href="https://github.com/mdetools/mdetools19/issues">issue tracker</a>
 for more information.
 If you cannot find an answer, open a new issue.